1. Purpose and Rationale

 - The Equity and Disability Unit may liaise with the School/s regarding alternative assessment/s in lieu of an examination/s.

-The student will be advised of the decision on any application for an examination adjustment, with advice of such approval also being provided to the relevant School.
+The student will be advised in writing (electronically) of the decision on any application for an examination adjustment, with advice of such approval also being provided to the relevant School.

 7.1 Powers of supervisors